linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 ---
+cssclasses:
+  - academia
 aliases:
   - Alias_33_Moody's Bank Loan Ratings- Pricing Implications and Approach.md
   - Example_Alias_Moody's Bank Loan Ratings- Pricing Implications and Approach
   - Moody's Bank Loan RatingsPricing Implications and Approach
 linter-yaml-title-alias: Moody's Bank Loan RatingsPricing Implications and Approach
 tags:
   - tag_example
   - example_tag
+  - CreditRatings
+  - BankLoans
+  - RiskAnalysis
+  - FinancialMarkets
+  - CreditRisk
+  - InvestmentAnalysis
+  - DebtMarkets
+  - RecoveryRates
+  - LoanStructure
+  - CorporateFinance
+  - "#finance"
+  - "#financial-markets"
+  - "#credit-cycles"
+  - "#risk-management"
+  - "#syndicated-loans"
+  - "#loan-pricing"
+  - "#credit-ratings"
 title: Moody's Bank Loan RatingsPricing Implications and Approach
 ---

-# Moody's Bank Loan Ratings- Pricing Implications and Approach
+# Moody's Bank Loan RatingsPricing Implications and Approach

 The following Special Comment is based upon remarks made by Michael Dommermuth before the membership of the Kinsai Institute for Financial Affairs in New York on March 5,  1996

 ## Introduction

-The banks represented by this audience play a pivotal role in the pricing of syndicated loans.
-Syndicated loans often price at the margin--the incremental pricing needed to secure the next bank as a member of the syndicate group.
+The banks represented by this audience play a pivotal role in the pricing of [[Moody's Syndicated Bank Loans 2006 Default Review and 2007 Outlook|Syndicated Loans]]. [[Moody's Syndicated Bank Loans 2006 Default Review and 2007 Outlook|Syndicated Loans]] often price at the margin--the incremental pricing needed to secure the next bank as a member of the syndicate group.
 Often times,  that next bank is a Japanese bank operating in the U.S. commercial loan market.
 It is no coincidence then that a significant theme of today's discussion is risk-adjusted pricing on bank loans.

 There are three topics today.
 First,  I will discuss the convergence of the commercial bank loan and bond markets.
 Convergence will most likely help banks to manage risk and it will better enable them to seek out economic rewards that are more clearly in line with the risks they assume.